sysco-middleware/sysco-middleware.github.io/_posts/2019-08-21-gcp-kms-encryption.md

 - kms-enc-dec with a role Cloud KMS CryptoKey Encrypter/Decrypter.
 - datastore-user with a role Cloud Datastore User.

-If the users are following the code in the [github](https://github.com/PrakharSrivastav/gcp-kms-encryption-decryption), they should create these service-accounts and save the three credential files under the project root.
+If you are following the code in the [github](https://github.com/sysco-middleware/post-gcp-kms), you should create these service-accounts and save the three credential files under the project root.

 #### KMS - Admin service account